 First, the EDG was launched as an add-on to the PSG grant to help businesses adhere to the safety measures put in place during the COVID-19 pandemic.

-Essentially, the EDG was a combination of the former Global Company Partnership (GCP) grant and Capacity Development Grant (CDG).
+Essentially, the EDG was a combination of the former Global Company Partnership (GCP) grant and the Capability Development Grant (CDG).

 The idea was to help SMEs in Singapore continue with business by building internal capabilities in three key areas: Core Capabilities, Market Access, and Innovation & Productivity.

-The grant is suitable for people looking to upgrade their business, innovate, or expand overseas.
+The grant is suitable for people looking to upgrade their businesses, innovate, or expand overseas.